Employment Services Department:

 Erissa Lewis, Director of Finance, has a rich history with The Arc Lane County in a variety of settings, including office management, human resources and financial management.
 Her commitment to The Arc can be attributed to her desire in helping clients break down social barriers and become full members of their communities.
 In addition, she is proud of the staff that she works with in their dedication in serving people with intellectual and developmental disabilities.
 Erissa’s expertise and experience include:

 Christie Wells, Director of Marketing, has a B.A. in Communications from Boise State University and over ten years of experience in sales & marketing and currently oversees The Arc Lane County’s fundraising and marketing initiatives.
-She is passionate in her work to support the I/DD community and is committed to building community relations and enhancing the organization’s brand-awareness.
+She is a public speaker for the National Multiple Sclerosis Society, and also is passionate in her work to support those with I/DD and is committed to enhancing The Arc's community relations and enhancing the organization’s brand-awareness.

 Julia Baker is a junior at the University of Oregon; she is pursuing a B.S. in Journalism with an emphasis in Public Relations and a minor in Chemistry.
 Julia has a passion for design, strategic communication, and supporting the I/DD community.
 She assists with marketing and fundraising initiatives at The Arc Lane County.